santhosh7997/Shopkart/README.md

 🎓 Education

-B.Tech in Computer Science and EngineeringAnnamacharya Institute of Technology & Sciences (2025)
+B.Tech in Computer Science and Engineering

+Annamacharya Institute of Technology & Sciences (2025)

 CGPA: 7.04/10